"Stevengraphs" as a title was invented by Thomas Stevens and first appears on the backing paper for his bookmarks in 1876.

 In more modern times, the Stevengraph title started to be applied to all woven silk items no matter when produced, by other Victorian silk weavers such as Grant, Welch & Lenton, Bollans, etc., and by 20th Century weavers such as Brocklehurst-Whiston (BWA).

-The objective of this web site is to be an educational resource where Collectors and anyone interested generally in Stevengraphs can identify them, and gain an awareness and understanding of all the Victorian silks woven in England.
+The objective of this web site is to be an educational resource where Collectors and anyone interested generally in Stevengraphs can identify them, and gain an awareness and understanding of all the silks woven in England from Victorian times up to the early 1990's.

-This site has more than 2,180 quality images, arranged in alphabetical catalogues for each weaver, and recording 3,036 individual titles.
-From the links below, you will find that more than 76% of the Stevens bookmark titles now have images, more than 84% of his picture titles, and similarly, two-thirds of both the Grant postcard and bookmark titles now have images.
+This site has more than 2,210 quality images, arranged in alphabetical catalogues for each weaver, and recording 3,044 individual titles.
+From the links below, you will find that more than 77% of the Stevens bookmark titles now have images and more than 84% of his picture titles.
+Similarly, two-thirds of the Grant bookmark titles now have images, and 75% of his postcard titles.

 The purpose of this site . . . .

-The only information relating to Stevengraphs and other Victorian silks was in books published between the late 1950's and early 1970's, and these have long ceased to be available, other than as scarce collectors items.
+Apart from self published picture books, the only information relating to Stevengraphs and other Victorian silks was in books published between the late 1950's and 1978, and these have long ceased to be available, other than as scarce collectors items.

 The most comprehensive of these books was Geoffrey Godden's Stevengraphs and other Victorian silk pictures, published in 1971.
 The book itself though is now very scarce.